makodaa/docker-classification-model/README.md

 ## What this project is

-This repository contains a small image-classification service for detecting invasive plant species.
-It is packaged to run with Docker Compose and includes three services:
+This repository contains a **production-ready image classification service** for detecting invasive plant species with **complete observability** (monitoring, logging, and alerting).
+It is packaged to run with Docker Compose and includes seven services:

--   backend: a Python classifier service (model weights in `backend/models/model.pth`).
+-   **backend**: A Python classifier service with PyTorch model inference (model weights in `backend/models/model.pth`).
--   frontend: a static web UI served by nginx (files under `frontend/public`).
+-   **frontend**: A static web UI served by nginx (files under `frontend/public`).
--   database: a PostgreSQL instance initialized using `database/init.sql`.
+-   **database**: A PostgreSQL instance initialized using `database/init.sql`.
+-   **prometheus**: Metrics collection and alerting engine.
+-   **grafana**: Unified visualization for metrics and logs with auto-provisioned dashboards.
+-   **loki**: Centralized log aggregation and storage.
+-   **promtail**: Log collection agent that ships container logs to Loki.

 The repo layout (relevant parts):

--   `backend/` — Python app, model weights, and `requirements.txt`.
+-   `backend/` — Python app with Prometheus metrics and structured logging, model weights, and `requirements.txt`.
 -   `frontend/` — Dockerfile, `public/` static UI files.
 -   `database/` — `init.sql` used to initialize the Postgres database in Docker.
+-   `prometheus/` — Prometheus configuration and 11 production-ready alert rules.
+-   `grafana/` — Auto-provisioned dashboards and datasource configurations.
+-   `loki/` — Loki and Promtail configurations for centralized logging.
+-   `scripts/` — Automated test scripts for monitoring, alerting, and logging.
+-   `notes/` — Comprehensive documentation (monitoring, logging, alerting guides).
--   `docker-compose.yml` — orchestrates the three services.
+-   `docker-compose.yml` — orchestrates all seven services.

 ## Quick start (with Docker)